 We are part of the Institut français worldwide network promoting French language and culture and encouraging cross-cultural exchange and cultural diversity.

-Founded in 1910, the Institut français du Royaume-Uni, today directed by François Croquette, comprises a language centre, multi-media library, a cinema – Ciné lumière – and a French bistro, and welcomes 200,000 people each year.
+Founded in 1910, the Institut français du Royaume-Uni – today directed by François Cro-quette – comprises a language centre, a cinema (Ciné Lumière) a multi-media library (La Médiathèque), a children’s library (Bibliothèque Quentin Blake) and a French bistro (Le Bis-trot), and welcomes 200,000 people each year.

 Audiences at the Institut can keep up to date with the latest French thinking and the most recent publications in French and English translation thanks to its extensive programme of talks, seminars and book launches.
 Visitors can also take part in debates with speakers from both sides of the Channel meeting regularly to discuss a wide variety of topics.

 The Institut presents and supports external events, in collaboration with British partners, particularly in the visual and performing arts and promotes Franco-British academic cooperation.
 In 2010, the Institut français created two Franco-British funds: Fluxus for contemporary art, and Diaphonique for classic contemporary music.
 In 2013, it launched En Scène, a series of theatrical performances in French with English surtitles, and Cross-Channel Theatre, a platform aiming at promoting French playwrights in the UK.